← Resources

 Which Mac dictation app is the most accurate?

-On the standard benchmarks Parakeet TDT v3 (the model Parakeety runs) posts a 6.32% word error rate against Whisper Large V3’s 7.44%, so Parakeety is the most accurate of the locally-running options for general English dictation.
+On the standard benchmarks Parakeet TDT v3 (the model Parakeety runs) posts a 6.34% word error rate against Whisper Large V3's 7.44%, so Parakeety is the most accurate of the locally-running options for general English dictation.
 Cloud services with newer or proprietary models can score similarly or better on a per-task basis; the trade is whether audio leaves the device.

 Is there a free Mac dictation app?

 Yes.
 Apple Dictation is built into macOS at no charge and runs on-device for many languages on Apple Silicon.
 It is a competent baseline for short, conversational dictation.
 MacWhisper has a free tier limited to smaller Whisper models.
-Parakeety has a free 7-day trial of the full app, then $30 once.
+Parakeety has a free 7-day trial of the full app, then $25 once.

 Which Mac dictation app is best for privacy?

 Of the apps that run entirely on-device, Parakeety has the smallest privacy surface: a single Parakeet TDT v3 model on the Apple Neural Engine, no AI post-processing features, no cloud features behind toggles.
-MacWhisper also runs locally for transcription but has optional cloud LLM features for summarisation.
+MacWhisper also runs locally for transcription but has optional cloud LLM features for summarization.
 Cloud services like Wispr Flow can offer Zero Data Retention modes and Business Associate Agreements; that is contractual rather than architectural privacy.

 Try Parakeety

 Parakeety is a Mac menu-bar app.
 Hold the section key, talk, release; your words paste at the cursor in whichever app you were typing into.
 Audio never leaves the machine.
 There is a free 7-day trial with no card required.
-After that it is $30 once.
+After that it is $25 once.

 Try Parakeety free →